An Ob-Gyn's Guide to Standing Up for Yourself During Pregnancy

 Some patients, and even some doctors, struggle with shared decision making – the older way of thinking is sometimes still engrained.
 Here’s how you can make sure your voice is heard:

-- Bring backup.
+Bring backup.
 Bring your partner, a family member, or a friend to your appointments.
-Or you could have them on the phone or a video call during the visit – a good option while the coronavirus is spreading.
+Or you could have them on the phone or a video call during the visit.
 They can take notes, ask questions, and help voice support for what you desire.

 I was on call the night when April came to our hospital with concerns about her pregnancy.
 (April’s name has been changed.)
 She wanted to consult with an ob-gyn who manages high-risk pregnancies, like me, because she had been told her baby would be born with a significant heart condition.